Speaker Installation Safety

 Should You Church Accept THIS!!!!!

-Recenty, I went to a church where my daughter went to sing for a school competition.
+Recently, I went to a church where my daughter went to sing for a school competition.
 It is a large beautiful Church about 80 years old.
 When I looked up, I saw a speaker cluster.
 In the poor light, I could not see much at first.
-When concert was over.
+When the concert was over.
 I took the photo below.

-Inserted into the photo is a closeup of the cluster.
+Inserted into the photo is a close-up of the cluster.
 It has two EV speakers.
 The system did sound good, ( Whoever, installed this system put the speakers in the sweetspot of the room) but the real question is, would you stand under that?

 Legally, such a suspension is supposed to have a chain backup.
 There is no chain or even a backup set of cables.